JP-CAU/Sahel_Rainfall/essay.md

 At the project's outset, a well-defined milestone plan was established with the initial objectives of identifying promising machine learning models and establishing a performance baseline.
 In the subsequent phase of the project, the focus shifted towards optimizing the most promising models.
 Although the incorporation of explainable AI was designated as an optional task, it was ultimately deemed unattainable within the project's time constraints.
 Other than that the project adhered closely to its outlined plan.

 # Learnings
+What would we do differently next time:
+- Stick to best practices to keep the github repository as clean as possible.
+During the project the github repositories started to get messy when running more and more experiences.
+Refactoring the code and cleaning up the repository would be a lot of work now.
+Next time we would stick to clear conventions.